 View these transfer agreements on the Registrar’s website, and click on “Transfer Agreements.”

 Graduate students should consult their Dean’s Office in their College or School.

 Only LMU semester hour value is granted to transfer courses.
 LMU does not list grades from transfer courses nor does it use those grades in calculation of the LMU GPA.

-Any undergraduate student regularly enrolled as a degree candidate who elects to take courses at a college or university other than Loyola Marymount University must obtain a Transfer Course Approval form signed by the Associate Dean of the student’s College or School prior to enrollment in such courses and submit it to the Office of the Registrar.
+Any undergraduate student regularly enrolled as a degree candidate who elects to take courses at a college or university other than Loyola Marymount University must submit a Transfer Credit Review form to the Office of the Registrar prior to enrollment.
+The Office of the Registrar will review the course(s) for general transferability and possible fulfillment of a Core requirement.
+Courses taken with the intention of fulfilling a major or minor requirement must also be reviewed and approved by the Associate Dean of the student’s College or School prior to enrollment in such courses.
 Courses taken without this approval may not be counted toward the degree.
 Entering transfer students generally receive credit after admission to LMU for courses from other colleges and universities.

 Approved undergraduate courses with a grade of C (2.0) or higher may be counted for LMU credit.
 Credit will not be accepted for courses which